The state’s molluscan fauna was first catalogued by

 of

-these sites were positive for pleurocerids, I used the opportunity to
+these sites were positive for pleurocerids, the opportunity presented

 collect freshwater gastropods of all species, and the present survey